tuanpembual/bali/README.md

 ## How to deploy Green and Blue Istio on K8s

-Workshop

-Kubernetes sudah menjadi hal yg biasa
-Istio adalah

-Realible Deployments with Kubernetes and Istio
+### Realible Deployments with Kubernetes and Istio

 When deployment or release of product.
 DevOps team have responsible to make no down time on process of deployment.
 For now, we have many ways and many tools to make it happen.